CYBER MONDAY OFFER! Save up to £5000. Limited Time Only. CYBER MONDAY OFFER! Save up to £5000. Limited Time Only.

 Can I Have Cosmetic Treatments and Braces Whilst Pregnant?

-If you’re currently undergoing alignment treatment through traditional braces or Invisalign, there’s no need to stop just because you are pregnant – you should continue your treatment as normal.
+If you’re currently undergoing alignment treatment through traditional braces or Invisalign, there’s no need to stop just because you are pregnant.
+You should continue your treatment as normal.

 In conclusion…